The ATI Programme funds industrial research and investment aid for research infrastructures to make the UK civil aerospace sector more competitive.

 Your project cannot be a mixture of industrial research and capital infrastructure investment.

-Individual partners that are conducting commercial or economic activities (which may include research organisations) as part of the project can claim grant funding up to:
+Individual partners that are conducting commercial or economic activities as part of the project, which may include research organisations, can request grant funding of up to:

 The total grant funding limit for any individual organisation is £18 million.